Rotation index, Milnor--Munkres--Novikov pairing, and group actions on manifolds: Introduction

 \subsection{Acknowledgements}

 We thank Andrey Gogolev for asking us a question that motivated our main result and thank Sebasti\'an Hurtado for useful comments.
-MB is supported by ANID Fondecyt Iniciaci\'on en Investigaci\'on grant 11220330.
+MB is supported by ANID Fondecyt Regular grant 1250727.
 BT is supported by NSF grant DMS-2104346.